Updated: Jan 27, 2022

 With this in mind, women will visit their GP for the six-week checkup.
 The GP will quickly assess you, maybe discuss the healing of your cesarean section and then give you the green light to return to exercise or more specifically, pre-pregnancy exercise.
 However, such exercise can actually be harmful on the postnatal body and can result in pelvic organ prolapse, incontinence and injury to areas such as your back, hips and knees.
 This is why I am passionate about exercise that is appropriate to the postnatal woman.
 I love exercising, it is essential to my overall wellbeing but it needs to be tailored to consider the impact that having a baby has had on the body.
 Before I can commence any training program, I prefer to conduct an Initial Consultation with every client to provide an insight into not only what their body has been through but also what exercise is appropriate.

 The Initial Consultation helps me learn about your pregnancy, labour and any complications and injuries that need to be considered before you return to exercise.
 I provide you with the necessary tools and understanding on how to physically heal with appropriate movement while providing you with a holistic approach to healing with nutrition and self care.

 Assessing your alignment, breathing and diastasis (separation of the abdominal wall)

 Activating your deep core muscles/pelvic floor to include into your daily movement

 Identifying positive lifestyle factors through nutrition and self care that will fast track your recovery.

-The Initial Consultation is conducted in the comfort of your own home and takes approximately 60 minutes and costs $90.
-When you enrol into a Postnatal program (in either a group or one-on-one session), you will receive the Initial Consultation free of charge and credited to your ongoing sessions.
+The Initial Consultation is conducted in the comfort of your own home and takes approximately 60 minutes and costs $80.
+When you enrol into a 6 week block or a Postnatal program (in either a group or one-on-one session), you will receive the Initial Consultation free of charge and credited to your ongoing sessions.